 Never top up the fuel tank before placing the vehicle in a warm area.
 As temperature increases, fuel expands and may overflow.

 7. Fully tighten fuel reservoir cap clockwise.

 Always wipe off any small fuel spillage from the vehicle.
+If a major spillage occurs, remove side panels to remove fuel vapors from engine compartment before starting.

 INJECTION OIL

 Recommended Injection Oil